opencitations/oc_ocdm/README.md

 ```

 ## Acknowledgements
-This work has been funded by the project “Open Biomedical Citations in Context Corpus”
+This work has been funded by the project "Open Biomedical Citations in Context Corpus"
 (Wellcome Trust, Grant n.
-214471/Z/18/Z) and the project “Wikipedia Citations in Wikidata”
+214471/Z/18/Z) and the project "Wikipedia Citations in Wikidata"
 (Wikimedia Foundation, https://meta.wikimedia.org/wiki/Wikicite/grant/Wikipedia_Citations_in_Wikidata).

 We would like to thank (in alphabetic order) Fabio Mariani (@FabioMariani), Arcangelo